Eric Niquette

 Adding a host machine

-When you first launch Moonshine it should automatically discover Sunshine installations on your network.
-If that's not the case, as it often is for me, you can manually add a device using the host machine's local IP.
+When you first launch Moonshine, it should automatically discover active Sunshine installations on your network.
+If that's not the case, as it often is for me, you can manually add a device using the host machine's network IP.

-When connecting to a new host for the first time, Moonlight will generate a four-digit security PIN.
-That PIN must be entered on the client machine's Sunshine GUI, in the "PIN" section, to validate the connection.
+When connecting to a host for the first time, Moonlight will generate a four-digit security PIN that has to be entered in the Sunshine GUI's "PIN" section to validate the connection.
 You should only have to do this once.

-The resolution and refresh rates specified here refer to the client's display, not the host's.
-Where possible, try to match the client and host resolutions to avoid scaling.
+The resolution and refresh rates specified here refer to the client's display, not the host machine's.
+However, where possible, try to match the client and host resolutions to avoid scaling.
 If you're streaming to a mobile device, you can adjust this setting to match the device's resolution if desired.

-In other words, Moonlight's resolution does not affect the host machine's resolution.
-Using a lower resolution on the Moonlight client will cause the image to scale.
+Moonlight's requested resolution does not affect the host machine's resolution.
+The host's display will remain as-is and the client image scaled to fit.

 Bitrate

 The optimal bitrate depends largely on the resolution, framerate, network speed, and the capabilities of the host and client.
-Moonlight will provide a suggestion as you change the resolution and refresh rates but I find these to be a little conservative and can simply be bumped up a tad.
+Moonlight will provide a suggestion as you change the resolution and refresh rates but I find these to be a little conservative and can usually be bumped up a bit.

 If the host and clients are both on a wired connection and have decent hardware, you can consider setting the bitrate to 60-80 or higher, depending on the resolution.
-In my experience, going beyond a 100-120 Mbps bitrate offers diminishing returns unless you're streaming in 4k HDR, which can require a bit more in some scenarios.
+In my experience, in 4K resolution at 60 frames per second, setting the bitrate beyond 100 to 120 Mbps offers diminishing returns.
 The difference in image quality isn't noticeable enough to justify the processing overhead that can increase input delay.

 As a general rule, try Moonlight's suggested rate and increase it a little if you find the image quality isn't up to par.

-Keep in mind that the greater the bitrate the greater the bandwidth and processing power required to encode and decode the stream.
-If your devices or network struggle to keep up, reduce the bitrate, resolution, or refresh rate.
-Moonlight will let you know if it's struggling to keep up.
+The greater the bitrate, the greater the bandwidth and processing power required to encode and decode the stream.
+If your devices or network struggle to keep up, reduce the bitrate, resolution, and/or refresh rate.

 V-sync

-As it can potentially introduce input delay, v-sync should only be enabled if you're experiencing tearing.
-In my experience, this is typically more of an issue on a 60hz display than it is on 120hz or higher.
+As it can potentially add a slight input delay, v-sync should only be enabled if you're experiencing tearing.
+In my experience, this is typically more of an issue on client devices with 60hz displays than it is at 120hz or higher.

 Where possible, try to match the host and client's refresh rates ratios.
 For example, if the host outputs 144hz but the client can only display 60hz, change the host to 120hz so it divides cleanly (2:1) to 60hz on the client to prevent tearing and juddering.